Technological and Developmental Capabilities

 The request was to automate the power required to feed 3,750 hub bolts per box into the hardening machine, thereby reducing labor costs.
 The conventional six-second process of feeding two hub bolts into the machine was reduced to five seconds.
 After that, it took another 5 seconds to feed in 4 bolts.

 The success of IL Engineering Management's challenge to provide "plus alpha proposals," such as improving production efficiency, leads to higher expectations and demands from our customers.
-In our company, this ignites the spirit of our engineers and becomes the driving force to challenge new possibilities.

 The repetition of this cycle leads to the evolution of technology, and is the force that leads us to the best answer for our customers.